 Buying a home with cash can be a great option for those who have the financial means to do so.
 Cash-only homes are often seen as a desirable option for sellers, as they don't have to worry about buyer financing falling out at the last minute.
-Hard money loans are the perfect option for cash-only homes because they provide the money very quickly and can close the deal quickly.
+Hard money loans are the perfect option for cash-only homes, as they provide the money quickly and can close the deal quickly.
 Buying a home with cash may be possible for you, but it's not always the right decision.

 It allows certain buyers without mortgages to get a cash out refinance soon after a home closes, meaning they can get much of their cash back almost immediately.
 To be clear, the property doesn't always need major repairs, but a constant for all cash-only sales is that the property doesn't qualify for a mortgage.
 Realistically, even in a cash purchase, you'll have to buy title insurance because most lawyers won't work on a transaction without it.
 If you don't have the cash at your disposal, you can use a hard money loan to buy the house outright.

 If you're lucky enough to have a lot of cash lying around barely charging interest, buying real estate may seem like a good alternative.
 In addition, since cash-only transactions tend to take place faster, sellers who are eager to close may be more willing to negotiate with a cash buyer than with a borrower with a mortgage.
-Property taxes are not affected by a cash purchase and, apart from mortgage registration tax (explained above), nor other taxes on the transaction itself, such as mansion tax or transfer taxes.Buying a home “with cash” can benefit both the buyer and seller with a faster closing process than with a home loan.
+Property taxes are not affected by a cash purchase and, apart from mortgage registration tax, nor other taxes on the transaction itself, such as mansion tax or transfer taxes.Buying a home “with cash” can benefit both the buyer and seller with a faster closing process than with a home loan.
 Avoiding a monthly mortgage payment can be especially beneficial if you use cash to buy a second home or investment property; this means you don't have to worry about an additional mortgage payment each month and a larger profit margin on rental income.